scala/scala/README.md

 will be tested, saving some energy and CI-resources.
 Note that inactive draft PRs will be closed eventually, which does not mean the change is being rejected.

 CI performs a compiler bootstrap.
-The first task, `validate-publish-core`, publishes a build of your commit to the temporary repository https://scala-ci.typesafe.com/artifactory/scala-pr-validation-snapshots.
+The first task, `validatePublishCore`, publishes a build of your commit to the temporary repository https://scala-ci.typesafe.com/artifactory/scala-pr-validation-snapshots.
-Note that this build is not yet bootstrapped, its bytecode is built using the current `starr`.
-The version number is `2.12.2-bin-abcd123-SNAPSHOT` where `abcd123` is the commit hash.
-For binary incompatible builds, the version number is `2.13.0-pre-abcd123-SNAPSHOT`.
+Note that this build is not yet bootstrapped, its bytecode is built using the current STARR.
+The version number is `2.13.2-bin-abcd123-SNAPSHOT` where `abcd123` is the commit hash.
+For binary incompatible builds, the version number is `2.14.0-pre-abcd123-SNAPSHOT`.

 You can use Scala builds in the validation repository locally by adding a resolver and specifying the corresponding `scalaVersion`: